Michelle's Moment: New FDA Guidance - Infusion Pump Guidance

 Michelle's Moment: The FDA finalized a guidance originally released as a draft in 2010 applicable to infusion pumps intended to assist industry in identifying device features that manufacturers should address throughout the total product life cycle – from design and development, to submission content, through to post market surveillance.
-For more details about the content of the guidance relative to infusion pumps see December’s Pulse Check.

 However, what is most interesting about the guidance is the best practices described that should be fundamental requirements for design and development of all medical devices.
 A wise medical device developer would see the guidance as a snapshot reflecting FDA’s thinking on what constitutes a robust design and development process resulting in a comprehensive 510k, and thus facilitating faster review and approval.
 A few key points warranting further consideration industry wide: